danspiff/linked-blog-starter-md/publish/home.md

 excerpt: "Create your own template or use someone else's.
 Changing the template is a matter of updating one line"
 ---

-HELLO DANDODGE
 [[Standup]]

-Now can we back up right from obsidian?

 Publish your Obsidian Notes with a highly customizable Next.JS blog starter template.
 Features:
 - Supports most Obsidian syntax (e.g. Link Previews,  Links, etc.).
 Uses [obsidian-export](https://github.com/zoni/obsidian-export).